regtay/Easy-Peasy/EasyPeasy.md

 flag{6------------------------------5}

 ###Winner, Winner, Chicken Dinner###
 This is my first write up.
-I am pretty excited because because this was as challenging as the box Easy Peasy is not so easy this box challenges you a many different levels.
+I am pretty excited because this was as challenging as the box Easy Peasy is not so easy this box challenges you a many different levels.
 Happy Ethical Hacking